 You might be worried about making bi-weekly or monthly payments and thinking about how to get rid of payday loans.
 Is there any way out?

 Well, no need to worry, buddy!
-We are there to help you!
+We are here to help you!
 Here we have listed some of the best possible ways to get rid of payday loans during this pandemic!

 Temporarily stop paying off federal student loans and mortgages

-If yes, the CARES Act can save you for making loan payments for the time being!
+If yes, the CARES Act can save you from making loan payments for the time being!
 Yes, you heard it right!

 In the case of federal student loans, you can stop making payments up to September 30, 2020.
-And no interest will be accrued during this period.
+No interest will be accrued during this period.

-So, you can save the amount of money you would have made as your student loan payments up to December 31, 2020.
-And you can use those dollars to repay your payday loans.
+You can save the amount of money you would have made as your student loan payments up to December 31, 2020.
+You can use those dollars to repay your payday loans.

 Secondly, if you owe federal mortgage loans, the CARES Act can help you in this pandemic situation.

-If you are going through financial hardship due to COVID-19, you can request forbearance for up to 180 days.
-And if needed, you can request forbearance for an additional 180 days.
+If you are going through financial hardships due to COVID-19, you can request forbearance for up to 180 days.
+If needed, you can request forbearance for an additional 180 days.

 And guess what?

-No additional interests or penalties or extra charges will be levied on you for requesting forbearance!
+No additional interest, penalties, or extra charges will be levied on you for requesting forbearance!